opentoonz/opentoonz_docs/source/creating_movements.rst

 Linking Objects
 ---------------
-Objects can be linked in order to create shared movements, that is to say a movement that all the linked objects share with the parent object, and relative movements, that is to say a movement that is the sum of the object's own movement and the movement of its parent object.
+Objects can be linked in order to create shared movements (movements that all the linked objects share with the parent object) and relative movements (movements that are the sum of the object's own movement and the movement of its parent object).

-As parent objects can be linked in their turn to other moving objects, it is possible to define a complex hierarchy of transformations.
+As parent objects can be linked, in their turn, to other moving objects, it is possible to define a complex hierarchy of transformations.

-The hierarchy between objects can be edited by setting links that allow you to set parent and linked objects: columns can be linked to other columns, pegbars, the table or cameras; pegbars can be linked to other pegbars, the table or cameras; cameras can be linked to any object in order to create complex shots, for example with a camera following the movement of a character in the scene.
+The hierarchy between objects can be edited by setting links that allow you to set parent and linked objects: columns/layers can be linked to other columns/layers, pegbars, the table or cameras; pegbars can be linked to other pegbars, the table or cameras; cameras can be linked to any object in order to create complex shots, for example with a camera following the movement of a character in the scene.

 Links can be set by using the ports located at each side of the object node:

-- The port on the left is for linking the object to a parent object.
+- The **port on the left** is for linking the object to a **parent** object.

-- The port on the right is for linking the object to a child object.
+- The **port on the right** is for linking the object to a **child** object.

-- The port at the bottom is for assigning the object a motion path to follow (see for  :ref:`Creating a Movement along a Motion Path <creating_a_movement_along_a_motion_path>` ).
+- The **port at the bottom** is for assigning the object a **motion path** to follow (see for  :ref:`Creating a Movement along a Motion Path <creating_a_movement_along_a_motion_path>` ).

 Links can also be selected in order to be deleted: when selected, links are highlighted; when at least one object is selected, the related links are displayed in blue.

-Columns and pegbars are always linked, at least to the table: this means that their links cannot be deleted, but only replaced with different ones or restored to their default, i.e. to the table.
+Columns/layers and pegbars are always linked, at least to the table: this means that their links cannot be deleted, but only replaced with different ones or restored to their default: the table.

 .. tip:: **To link a node to another:**

     In the Stage Schematic, click and drag from a node's left port to the parent node's right port, or viceversa.

-.. tip:: **To link a column to another object:**
+.. tip:: **To link a column/layer to another object:**

     Do any of the following:

-    - To link a column to any other object, define the link in the Stage Schematic.
+    - Define the link in the Stage Schematic.

-    - To link a column to another column, select the Animate tool (|animate|) with the Pick option set to Column, and in the Viewer shift-click the column contents to which you want to link the current column.
+    - Select the **Animate** tool (|animate|) with the **Pick:** option set to **Column**, and in the viewer **Shift-click** the column contents to which you want to link the current column.

 .. tip:: **To select the linked object to edit in the hierarchy:**